-The "Reverberation Time" program is available as an option on the HD2010UC/A sound level meter.
-The measurement of reverberation time requires the use of a sound source, an omnidirectional microphone and a measuring device that can measure the sound decay in the environment being tested.
-The reference standards for reverberation time measurements are the EN ISO 3382/2008 and the EN ISO 354/1985.
+The "Reverberation Time" program is available as an option on HD2110L sound level meter.
+The measurement of reverberation time requires the use of: a sound source, an omnidirectional microphone and a measuring device that can measure the sound decay in the environment being tested.
+The reference standards for reverberation time measurements are UNI EN ISO 3382/2008 and ISO 354/1985.